keithkennedy/GraphQLDemo/README.md

 ## Authorisation

-In the code, an organisation's address is restricted to user's authorised as admin.
+In the code, an organisation's address is restricted to users authorised as admin.

 ```c#
 [Authorize(Roles = new string[] { "Admin" })]